dotnet/templating/docs/Available-Symbols-Generators.md

 ## Port
-Gets the port number for an available port on the machine.
+Gets an available port number on the machine.
 During evaluation looks for a valid free port number trying to create a socket, and in case of problems, returns the value defined in the `fallback` parameter.

 #### Parameters